Join Here | Log In

 White adipose tissue is what we traditionally think of as fat — the white fat accumulation due to overconsumption of calories (e.g., that donut going straight to my thighs).

-Brown fat, on the other hand, is the good kind of fat that is thermogenic and active burning fuel.
+Brown fat, on the other hand, is a good kind of fat that is thermogenic and active burning fuel.
 Brown adipose tissue contains a lot more mitochondria, those powerhouses that are using up calories and cranking out the heat.

 The third type of fat is beige adipose tissue.
 This is the intermediate type found when white adipose tissue converts into brown adipose tissue.